 Translating the Shema

-Bible geeks, you will find this part really interesting.
-But be warned--it’s kind of complicated!
-From ancient times, there has been much debate on how exactly to translate and interpret the Shema, due to ambiguity in the grammar of the main sentences.
-There is no present-tense verb equivalent to the English verb “is” in Ancient Hebrew.
+Bible nerds, you will find this part really interesting.
+There is an ancient debate on how exactly to translate and interpret the Shema prayer.
+The problem arises because the Hebrew scrolls contain two back-to-back sentences that lack the word “is.”
+There is no present-tense verb equivalent to the English verb “is” in ancient Hebrew.
 There is a word for “was” (Heb. hayah) and “will be” (Heb. yihyeh), but “is” doesn’t exist.
-Rather, two words are put next to each other and the word “is” is inferred.
+Rather, two words are put next to each other, and the word “is” is inferred.

 As you can see, we’ve got four words.
 Depending on where you place the word “is,” you can end up with different sentences.